SaintofBlood/AeroKlubProject/README.md

 # AeroKlubProject

-Jest to projekt systemu do zarządzania aeroklubem.
+Jest to projekt systemu do zarządzania przykładowym aeroklubem.
 Jest to projekt ASP.NET MVC.
 Biblioteka użyta do ostylowania to Bootstrap ver.4